jewettaij/visfd/doc/doc_filter_mrc.md

  using the "**-sphere-shell-thickness-min thickness**" argument.
 In this case, the *thickness* argument should be in voxels, not in physical distance units.)

-By default, these spherical shells will be superimposed upon the original image (whose voxel's brightness will be shifted and scaled so that the voxels remain easy to see in the presence of the spherical shells).
-The average *brightness* and *contrast* of these background voxels is controlled by the "**-background brightness**", and the "**-background-scale ratio**" arguments, respectively.
-(Using "**-background-scale 0**" makes this background image invisible.
- The default scale *ratio* is 0.1666667.)

-When displayed in IMOD,
-blobs with good scores typically appear as black or white spheres, and grey spheres correspond to blobs with poor scores.
-The score of a given blob
-can be queried in IMOD by clicking on a voxel somewhere on the spherical shell and selecting the "Edit"->"Point"->"Value" menu option.)

 ## -discard-blobs

 ```
    -discard-blobs  orig_blobs.txt  selected_blobs.txt
 ```

 When *filter_mrc* is run using the "**-discard-blobs**" argument, no image processing is done on the source image.
 Instead, *filter_mrc* will read the list of blobs reported in a file